lostinwind/dataGovernance/docs/en/concept/JobEnvConfig.md

 This parameter configures the parallelism of source and sink.

+### job.retry.times

+Used to control the default retry times when a job fails.
+The default value is 3, and it only works in the Zeta engine.

 ### shade.identifier

 Specify the method of encryption, if you didn't have the requirement for encrypting or decrypting config files, this option can be ignored.